chrwoizi/naytrading/README.md

 The user's analysis philosophy must be purely technical, i.e. the only resource data for a buy/sell decision is the price history of the past 5 years.
 No stock name, no news, no ratings.

 ## :pencil: Recording the user's trade decisions ##
-The website [StockFlow.Web](StockFlow.Web) shows current stock charts to the users and lets them choose whether to buy, ignore, or sell the stock.
+The website [StockFlow.Web](StockFlow.Web) presents a stock price chart to the user and lets him/her choose whether to buy, ignore, or sell the stock.
 The price history and the decision are stored in a database.

 ![list of stocks](Documentation/StockFlow.Web.instruments.png "list of stocks") ![a new price history snapshot of a previously bought stock with trade decision buttons](Documentation/StockFlow.Web.snapshot.png "a new price history snapshot of a previously bought stock with trade decision buttons")